theolivenbaum/resin/src/Sir.Store/README.md

 Full-text search framework with a 16-bit vector space index.

-Uses a document model for storag.
+Uses a document storage model.

+Everything is auto-indexed.

 A non-generic IDictionary serves as the model representation.